 I like the ease of stirring the ingredients together and dropping them from a spoon into the pan.
 I mixed the butter in with my hands like I do with scones, to get the preferred crumbly results.

 “Memories of Gramma” is what these biscuits brought back for me.
 Light, buttery, and utterly delightful, these are easy to put together and easy to bake.
 They taste like “more,” as my dinner guests said.

 I used my large cast-iron pan to make these, and they came out great—light and fluffy with a crispy bottom.
 I can’t imagine how big the biscuits would be if I followed the recipe exactly because my batch made about 16 good-sized biscuits.
 Even the one or two left over were great the following day for breakfast.

 I will certainly make these again and again and again.

-I love formed biscuits rather than drop, so I rolled the dough out, being careful not to overwork the dough, and floured it lightly.
+I love formed biscuits rather than drop, so I rolled the dough out, careful not to overwork it, and floured it lightly.
 I put the biscuits in an iron skillet with the bottom and sides coated with the shortening.
 They turned out so crispy.